sitypop/FishBnb/userstories.md

 As a guest
 So that I don’t request to book somewhere that’s already occupied I want spaces to be unlisted on dates that they’re already booked.

+As a guest
+So that I can express interest in a space
+I want to be able to request to hire any space for one night.

+As a host
+So that I can receive a guest
+I want to be able to approve a booking request.

 Could Have
 ----------